wonpeter/wonpeter/README.md

 ### Hi there, this is Peter

 I am a computer engineering student with a sepecialization in software.
+I am currently interested in product development and design!

 <!--
 **wonpeter/wonpeter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.